Merkoba/Harambe/README.md

 Ignores `mp3`.

+## Video Magic

+Convert video to `mp4`.

+Triggers when a single video is going to be uploaded.

+Ignores `mp4`.

 ## Album Magic

+Join multiple audio files into an `mp3`.

+Triggers when multiple audio files are going to be uploaded.

+## Visual Magic

-Join an image with one or more audio files.
+Join an image and one or more audio files into an `mp4`.

-Triggers when a single image and 1 or more audio files are going to be uploaded.
+Triggers when an image and one or more audio files are going to be uploaded.

-Also triggers when multiple audio files are uploaded, without an image.

-It creates an `mp4` video.

 ## Gif Magic